Gluing up smaller boards to make a larger panel, like most tasks in woodworking, seems easier than it really is.

 After you've decided which boards you will use in what order and what faces are the good faces, the next step is to mark them somehow so that you can replace them the same way after you have machined them.
 The standard way that most woodworkers do this is to draw, with pencil, a triangle over all the boards.
 Not only does this method tell you the sequence and face of the board, it also indicates the position of the board relative to one another.

-It is not neccesasry to use biscuits or any other joinery technique when gluing up wood panels edge to edge.
+It is not necessary to use biscuits or any other joinery technique when gluing up wood panels edge to edge.
 This is one of the strongest wood-glue bonds.
 Using biscuits will only make extra work and introduce the possibility of more errors.

 Once you have your boards ready, try to get the glue up done that same day.
-Leave the boards sit for a long period of time after you have edged planed the boards, and you will notice that your once perfect alignment is now out of whack due to humidity changes in the wood causing the boards to ever so slightly warp and twist.
+Leaving the boards sit for a long period of time after you have edged planed the boards, and you will notice that your once perfect alignment is now out of whack due to humidity changes in the wood causing the boards to ever so slightly warp and twist.

 When you are ready for glue up, get all of your clamps and cauls prepared on a flat surface.
 Do a dry run to make sure that everything will go smoothly.

-Last step is to clamp your panel together.
+The last step is to clamp your panel together.
 Using your caul, clamp the boards so that a line of glue squeezes out of each joint.
 You don't want to over do the pressure as it will cause too much glue to squeeze out.
 This will create a glue starved joint which will be prone to failure.
-(Plus, your entire board may cup under the pressure and the clamps will trend to lift the tow outer boards.
+(Plus, your entire board may cup under the pressure and the clamps will tend to lift the two outer boards.)

 It's hard to say exactly how much glue should come out because this will depend on the amount of glue that you applied, but a thin line or connected beads of glue should be visible.
 If there are long areas of connection points along the joint that do not have any excess glue coming out, then not enough glue was applied.